-A lot of time has passed since the release of POCO X3 NFC, a device belonging to the medium-low range of the market, but with specifications and performances that can keep up with even more expensive devices and with increased hardware.
-We have talked about it in depth in ours Full review, but since then things have happened especially in the photographic field, as being perhaps the only slightly subdued aspect compared to all the rest of the performances.
+It's been quite a while since the release of POCO X3 NFC, a device belonging to the medium-low range of the market, but with specifications and performances that can keep up with even more expensive devices and with increased hardware.
+We have talked to you about it in depth in ours Full review, but since then things have happened especially in the photographic field, as being perhaps the only slightly subdued aspect compared to all the rest of the performances.

-In fact, we recall that POCO X3 NFC boasts a beautiful display with 120 Hz refresh rate, ideal for games while from a photographic point of view, the terminal relies on a 682 MP SONY IMX64 sensors, perhaps not very optimized by proprietary software on MIUI.
+Let us remember that POCO X3 NFC boasts a beautiful display with 120 Hz refresh rate, ideal for games while from a photographic point of view, the terminal relies on a 682 MP SONY IMX64 sensors, perhaps poco optimized by proprietary software based on MIUI.
 So here comes the usual GCam, porting of the basic software of Google's Pixels, which sometimes give real miracles in the photographic and video field.

 POCO X3 NFC: here are the best GCams you can install on your smartphone

-We offer you this sort of "guide", because today despite the advent of other terminals such as the Redmi Note 9T 5G, the POCO X3 NFC is the best choice you can make with a limited budget.
-We have in fact compared the two devices just mentioned and you can read the result in this article, but let's get to the point by leaving you directly the download links of the 3 best porting versions of GCam dedicated to the POCO X3 NFC, with related XML files, which as you know once installed allow you to automatically set the best shooting and video settings for the smartphone they are compiled in.
+We offer you this sort of "guide", because to date, despite the advent of other terminals such as the Redmi Note 9T 5G, the POCO X3 NFC is the best choice you can make on a budget.
+We have in fact compared the two devices just mentioned and you can read the result in this article, but let's get to the point by directly leaving you the download links of the 3 best porting versions of GCam dedicated to POCO X3 NFC, with related XML files, which as you well know once installed allow you to automatically set the best shooting and video settings for the smartphone they are compiled in.

 Once you have downloaded the two files (you should find them in the Download folder of your device) you can click directly on the GCam apk you just downloaded and proceed with the installation of the same.
 You may need to grant permissions to install content from alternative sources to the File Manager if you have not granted them previously.
 After the installation at this point you can check that the GCam works without crashing but to optimize it you must follow some steps to apply the configs file downloaded previously.